48 Hours in Charlotte! (And A Lot of Shrimp and Grits)

-When I arrived Tuesday late afternoon, I was anxious to settle into my room at the Embassy Suites by Hilton, directly across from the Nascar Hall of Fame and Museum.
+When I arrived Tuesday late afternoon, I was anxious to settle into my room at the Embassy Suites by Hilton.
+I loved being directly across from the Nascar Hall of Fame and Museum.
 As soon as I arrived at my room?
 I sort of didn’t want to leave.
-My suite was gorgeous and you couldn’t beat my view overlooking the Nascar promenade and even getting to see and hear some of the cars being raced in prep for the Coca-Cola 600.
+My suite was gorgeous and you couldn’t beat my view.
+Overlooking the Nascar promenade and even getting to see (and hear) cars being raced in prep for the Coca-Cola 600.

 The Epicentre is a fantastic option for an array of dining options.
 From steakhouses to 50’s style diners, as well as fast-casual hot spots like Jason’s and Smoothie King.
 The crew at Jason’s Deli seemed surprised at my excitement to once again be in the area so I could enjoy one of their sandwiches.
-Proudly serving Udi’s Gluten Free, of course, I am a fan.
+They proudly serve Udi’s Gluten Free.
+Of course I am a fan.

 After my big sandwich escapade, I admit…I was still exhausted.
 I decided to head back to enjoy my Embassy Suite and take in my view…and, maybe some room service.
-I couldn’t resist ordering my 3rd helping that trip of Shrimp and Grits.
+How could I resist ordering my 3rd helping that trip of Shrimp and Grits?
 It hit the spot and was perfect as I relaxed on the couch watching Nick at Nite.

 Another fun fact: Many of the female clients of Wachovia would enter the bank with nearly a million dollars (?!!?) tucked in their stockings.
 Since this caused some embarrassing moments for other customers as well as the male bank tellers, banks started implementing “Stocking Rooms” so ladies could un-tuck their wad in private.
 This was a thing until the next great invention: A handbag.